Don’t let auto insurance premiums eat away at your savings. Stuff your wallet this Thanksgiving with these money saving car insurance tips.

 Bundle your policies

 Many car insurance companies offer a discount for buying winter tires and driving with them over the season.
-The winter tire discount will usually save you about five per cent off your premium.
+The winter tire discount will usually save you about 5 percent off your premium.

 - As of January 1, 2016 all Ontario car insurance providers must offer a winter tire discount.
 Make sure your insurance provider knows about your winter tires to take advantage of the discount.

 It may come as a surprise to you, but insurance rates often change.
-In Ontario for example, the Financial Services Commission of Ontario releases the auto insurance rate changes that they’ve approved every three months.
-Sometimes just a few insurers change their rates, and other times dozens do.
+In Ontario, for example, the Financial Services Regulatory Authority of Ontario releases the auto insurance rate changes they’ve approved, usually within days of giving the insurer the green light to increase - or lower - their premiums.
+Some months, one or two insurers change their rates, and other times a handful do.
 As a result, if you haven’t compared auto insurance quotes lately, there’s a good chance you’re overpaying because the provider who gave you the best rate last time around, may not be the one who offers you the best car insurance rate this year.